Categorically Celtic

 Accompanying the exhibition is a complimentary booklet of essays, offering more information and providing greater detail on subjects such as businesses in the 19th century, women’s work and the port, emigration as well as the historical development of the port itself.

-The free exhibition is now open to the public until September 2026
+The exhibition is now open to the public until September 2026